Skip to main content

 How does Claridge’s compare to nearby hotels?

-Choose Claridge’s for Art Deco theatre and classic service; choose The Connaught for a quieter Mayfair feel, and Raffles London at The OWO for a newer, more statement-making stay.
-Claridge’s also carries stronger hotel pedigree, with World's 50 Best Hotels recognition in 2023, 2024, and 2025.
+Choose Claridge’s for Art Deco theatre and classic service; choose The Connaught for a quieter Mayfair feel, Raffles London at The OWO for a newer, more statement-making stay.
+Claridge’s also carries stronger hotel pedigree, with World's 50 Best Hotels recognition in 2023, 2024, 2025.

 How is the location of Claridge’s?

-The Brook Street address is excellent for Mayfair shopping, central meetings, and high-end restaurants.
+The Brook Street address is excellent for Mayfair shopping, central meetings, high-end restaurants.
 It works especially well if you want to stay in London’s most polished central pocket without depending on long taxi rides.

 How is the dining at Claridge’s?